yodaluca23/School_Anti-Block/README.md

 Donations:

-Any Donations are very much appresated!
-Just remember to only send the spesifed currency to the spesified address otherwise I MAY NOT GET YOUR DONATION, and that would be very unfurtunet.
+Any Donations are very much appreciated!
+Just remember to only send the specified currency to the specified address otherwise I MAY NOT GET YOUR DONATION, and that would be very unfortunate.

 Paypal and Creditcards:
 (Work in Progress)